jeremy-rifkin/c-cpp-trivia/README.md

 - C and C++ grammar allows prototypes in declaration lists: `int a, foo(), * bar(), main();`.
 - `https://www.google.com` is a valid line of C/C++ code, but you're limited to one occurrence of each protocol per function.
 - Operator precedence and associativity is *not* the same as order of evaluation.
-The following are all undefined or unspecified behavior:
+The following examples are undefined or unspecified behavior in C and some versions of C++:
 ```cpp
 void foo(int i, int* arr) {
     i = i++; // UB in C or before C++17